Academic year: College breaks in the US

 Most colleges and university years are divided into two semesters.
 The first starting from the beginning of the year (August/September) until mid-December, and the second lasting from January until early May.
 Winter and summer classes could be taken in between the breaks.

-Duration

-Public elementary and secondary schools averaged (at the state level) between 170 and 180 school days in the 2007–08 academic year.
-Different states have different legal minimum requirements for instructional days and hours per year.

 Asia

 China

-Summer holidays usually last from early July to end of August.
+Summer holidays usually last from early July to the start of September.
 The winter holiday usually lasts 1 month, and its time varies depending on the date of the Chinese New Year.

 Hong Kong

 In Hong Kong summer holidays last from mid-July to the end of August.
 Christmas, Lunar New Year and Easter holidays last usually for one and a half weeks.

 India

-South India

-In South India, summer vacations last from the end of March or early April to the beginning or middle of June.